utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 # Bash profile and aliases

 It turns out we can more finely tune our shell environment and add shortcuts and customizations to make our lives easier.
 This is done using `.bash_profile` or `.bashrc` configuration files.
 You can read about the differences between these [here](https://apple.stackexchange.com/questions/51036/what-is-the-difference-between-bash-profile-and-bashrc).
 These are shell configuration files that are executed every time you start shell and are executed just prior to the bash prompt appearing in the shell.
+Importantly, these files live in your computer's *home directory*; configuration files located anywhere else will not be read by the shell.
 Let's first see whether you have a configuration file.

 ```
 cat ~/.bashrc
 cat ~/.bash_profile
 ```

-If the shell told you the files dont exist, you can one (`.bash_profile`) using `vim`, a command-line editor.
+If the shell told you the files don't exist, you can make one (`.bash_profile`) using `vim`, a command-line editor.
 Run the following command

 ```
 vi ~/.bash_profile